-If you have worked at least one travel or local contract nursing assignment, you are familiar with the documentation you need in order to work in the profession.
-What many nursing professionals may not know, however, is that many firms are required to be just as thorough as any hospital that employs nurses, and are held to the same stringent guidelines.
-As such, it is important to submit your completed paperwork as early in the process as possible.
+If you have worked with at least one travel or local contract nursing assignment, you are familiar with the documentation you'll be needing.
+What many may not know is that many firms are required to be just as thorough as any hospital that employs nurses.
+It is important to submit your completed paperwork as early in the process as possible.
 Background checks and drug screens can take several business days, and some facilities require your file up to a week before you can start.

-Gathering all of this documentation and keeping it current is not a big deal particularly if you start the process early and leverage your recruiter for help.
-In this article, we offer you some insights and a few resources to help you gather and consistently update your ‘schtuff’ so that you can be ready to take that sweet new assignment on a moment’s notice.
+Gathering all of the documentation and keeping it current is not a big deal particularly if you start the process early and leverage your recruiter for help.
+In this article, we offer you some insights and a few resources to help you gather and consistently update them so that you can be ready to take that sweet new assignment on a moment’s notice.

 What You Will Need